Skip to main content

 Key Differences Analysis:

 • Syntax: Swift strictly distinguishes between “Reference Identity (===)” and “Value Equality (==)”.
-C#’s == compares references by default for Reference Types, but compares values for string or types that overload operators, which can be confusing.
+C#’s == defaults to reference comparison for Reference Types but compares values for string or overloaded types, which can be confusing.
 Swift’s design is more explicit.